-Merit Opportunities Description Awarded Merit Achievement on an External Exam AMC 12 Exam (earned once per year): Scoring in the top half of nationwide scores AMC 10 Exam (earned once per year): Scoring in the top half of nationwide scores St. Cloud State Mathematics Contest (earned once per year): Scoring in the top 10% of grade level scores .50 merit Independent Research Project with presentation at a Mu Alpha Theta meeting Can be done a maximum of two times and must be completed outside of the required coursework. .50 merit Achievement on an external exam AP Pre-Calculus: Exam score of 4 or 5 AP Statistics Exam: Exam score of 4 or 5 AP Calculus AB Exam: Exam score of 4 or 5 .50 merit .50 merit Available only prior to senior year Upper Level Mathematics Courses MATH 352 AP Pre-Calculus MATH 401 AP Calculus MATH 452 AP Statistics 1 merit per full year course CSB SJU Mathematics Course Must receive a final grade of a "B" or higher and have active participation and attendance 1 merit Khan Academy Summer Course Get Ready for Algebra 2 Get Ready for Pre-Calculus Get Ready for AP Pre-Calculus Get Ready for AP Calculus Get Ready for AP Statistics .50 merit, limit two summers
+Merit Opportunities Description Awarded Merit Achievement on an External Exam AMC 12 Exam (earned once per year): Scoring in the top half of nationwide scores AMC 10 Exam (earned once per year): Scoring in the top half of nationwide scores St. Cloud State Mathematics Contest (earned once per year): Scoring in the top 10% of grade level scores .50 merit Independent Research Project with presentation at a Mu Alpha Theta meeting Can be done a maximum of two times and must be completed outside of the required coursework. .50 merit AP Pre-Calculus: Exam score of 4 or 5 .50 merit Achievement on an external exam AP Statistics Exam: Exam score of 4 or 5 .50 merit AP Calculus AB Exam: Exam score of 4 or 5 Available only prior to senior year Upper Level Mathematics Courses MATH 352 AP Pre-Calculus MATH 401 AP Calculus MATH 452 AP Statistics 1 merit per full year course CSB SJU Mathematics Course Must receive a final grade of a "B" or higher and have active participation and attendance 1 merit Khan Academy Summer Course Get Ready for Algebra 2 Get Ready for Pre-Calculus Get Ready for AP Pre-Calculus Get Ready for AP Calculus Get Ready for AP Statistics .50 merit, limit two summers Tutor Position in Math Center Students must work in the Math Center for a minimum of 40 hours over the course of an academic year. .50 merit, one-time limit

-See Mr. Grandy or Mr. Young for more details.
+^{}See Mr. Grandy or Mr. Young for more details.